ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

 - [2025-05-14] Refactored prepare.py to use LMDB instead of pickle files for storing processed kanji data
 - [2025-05-14] Modified parse.py to no longer write PNG files to disk, improving efficiency by directly passing image data to prepare.py for LMDB storage
 - [2025-05-14] Created `lmdb_stats.py` script to read metadata from the LMDB database and provide comprehensive statistics about the kanji dataset
+- [2025-05-14] Renamed `parse.py` to `parse_etl9g.py` to better reflect its specific purpose in processing the ETL9G dataset
+- [2025-05-14] Added pytest and related packages to requirements.txt for unit testing
+- [2025-05-14] Created comprehensive unit tests for parse_etl9g.py, clean.py, and prepare.py modules

 ## Development Workflow